dpasse/extr-ds/README.md

 ## Command Line

-see for [Instructions](https://medium.com/@pasdan/building-custom-named-entity-recognition-models-e4d8d95804e) on how to manage your project.
+see [Instructions](https://medium.com/@pasdan/building-custom-named-entity-recognition-models-e4d8d95804e) on how to use the command line utility to manage your project.

 ### 1. Init Project
 ```